 Excessive alcohol use is a public health problem in New York State.
-Nearly 20% of adults and 22% of high school students report binge drinking (2011 figures).
+Nearly 20% of adults and 22% of high-school students report binge drinking (2011 figures).
 Excessive drinking is responsible for more than 4,000 deaths and more than 110,000 years of potential life lost each year in New York.
-Alcohol consumption per person above the age of 14 is 2.1 gallons per year (2010 figure) which is comparable to the national average of 2.3 gallons per person per year for the United States.
+Alcohol consumption per person above the age of 14 is 2.1 gallons per year (2010 figure), compared with the national average of 2.3 gallons per person per year for the United States.

 Underage Drinking in New York State